Simple way for dyslexic child to show if they need help

 Traffic Light System card

-This card is based on scientific research, “Assistive systems for children with dyslexia”.
+This card is based on scientific research, learn more: “Assistive systems for children with dyslexia”.

 How to communicate understanding

-Read how the Dyslexic Mum started to spot signs of dyslexia in her child’s writing.
-This is followed by a video to help you use the Traffic Light card above.
+Read how the Dyslexic Mum started to spot signs of dyslexia in her child’s writing:

 Spending most of my career in teaching, I have seen many types of behaviour that show a child does not want to do work.
 These include talking, staring out the window, shouting, and misbehaving in class.
 I realised that the root of this behaviour was often not a lack of desire to work.
 Usually, it stemmed from not knowing how to do the work.